dchollar/lake-data/README.md

  - Bulk upload and download of documents.
 Not sure I want to do this.
 Will do as an on-demand request.
  - Re-factor the html pages to have a shared menu segment and header segments
  - Change the document storage to include other documents like excel and word docs.
-   - not sure I want to do this.
+   - Not sure I want to do this.
 Reason is that PDF documents are not really editable.
+   - How would searching an excel file work?
    - Purpose of document store is for informational documents about the lake.
 Excel documents can be saved as PDF

 # Technologies Used: